LuiseFreese/blog/5-commands-I-tried-in-CLIMicrosoft365-and-fell-in-love-with-it.md

 we can remove a users.

+## Feedback & What's next?

-Hope that you now got an idea how you can get started with CLI for Microsoft 365 :-) Still I am curious, what you would use it for?
+Hope that you now got an idea how you can get started with CLI for Microsoft 365 :-) Shall I blog more about it and show even more commands?
+Still I am curious, what you would use it for?
 Which are the commands that you use every single day?
 Please comment below!